Kin + Carta unites its global team with Slack

 “Every project, every client and every team has its own Slack channel for collaboration, ensuring we’re delivering on the promise we give to our clients.”

 Kin + Carta’s most valuable measure of success revolves around the results it delivers to clients.
-But when colleagues are left off emails or enter a project half-way through without context, that’s value lost for the client.
-Slack allows Kin + Carta to operate as efficiently as possible by ensuring that coworkers and clients are kept in the loop via Slack channels – a place for teams to share messages, tools and files.
+But when colleagues are left off emails or enter a project midway without context, that’s value lost for the client.
+Slack allows Kin + Carta to operate as efficiently as possible by ensuring that coworkers and clients are kept in the loop via Slack channels—a place for teams to share messages, tools and files.

-“Slack channels ensure we’re providing the best experience for our clients by enabling our collaborative efforts.”
+“Slack channels ensures we’re providing the best experience for our clients by enabling our collaborative efforts.”

 Establishing a connected team and ecosystem